burfel/waddington-project/README.md

 # waddington-project

-The _Waddington_ or _epigenetic landscape_ provide a theoretical framework for cell development and differentiation.
+The _Waddington_ or _epigenetic landscape_ provides a theoretical framework for cell development and differentiation.

 This project aimso to develop a set of _Julia_ tools to determine the structure of such landscapes for a given dynamical system.